samuelorji/scala/topics/concepts/static.md

 compiler has all the information it needs to compute it.
-Whereas, an expression which reads input from the console and interprets it as an integer, `StdIn.readInt`, could evaluate to any integer, and while it is known statically that it will always be an _integer_ (and not, say, a string or a boolean), the actual integer value is unknown at during compilation (or, at _compiletime_), may be different on different occasions that it is evaluated, and is therefore called _dynamic_.
+Whereas, an expression which reads input from the console and interprets it as an integer, `StdIn.readInt`, could evaluate to any integer, and while it is known statically that it will always be an _integer_ (and not, say, a string or a boolean), the actual integer value is unknown during compilation (or, at _compiletime_), may be different on different occasions that it is evaluated, and is therefore called _dynamic_.
 (It could also result in a failure, of course.)

 "Static" and "dynamic" can be used, quite generally, to describe those details of a program that are known at